-Do you feel a calling to expand and deepen your connections?
+Do you feel a calling to connect with others, yourself and nature in new ways, to go deeper, to explore, to expand?
 Are you ready to answer that call?

 A note on the history of the Land: The Big Hole Valley was a shared hunting and travel corridor for many indigenous tribes, but primarily the Selis (Bitterroot Salish) and the Newe (Shoshone).
 The land is also home to part of the route the Nimiipuu (Nez Perce) traveled in an effort to reach Canada to avoid U.S persecution.
 Sadly, they were stopped 40-miles south of the border and placed on a reservation in north-central Idaho.